hashicorp/consul/website/source/docs/agent/http/snapshot.html.markdown

 * Sessions
 * ACLs

-These endpoints, available in Consul 0.7.1 and later, allow for atomic, point-in-time snapshots of the above data to be obtained in a format that can be saved externally.
-These snapshots can then be used to restore the server state into a fresh cluster of Consul servers in the event of a disaster.
+Available in Consul 0.7.1 and later, these endpoints allow for atomic, point-in-time snapshots of the above data in a format that can be saved externally.
+Snapshots can then be used to restore the server state into a fresh cluster of Consul servers in the event of a disaster.

 The following endpoints are supported:

 * [`/v1/snapshot`](#snapshot): Save and restore Consul server state

-These endpoints do not support blocking queries and always use the consistent mode for reads.
-Requests are always forwarded internally to the cluster leader.
+These endpoints do not support blocking queries.
+Saving snapshots uses the consistent mode by default and stale mode is supported.

 The endpoints support the use of ACL Tokens.
 Because snapshots contain all server state, including ACLs, a management token is required to perform snapshot